Peeping Tom (1960 film): Writing

-The movie was an original screenplay by Leo Marks who based portions of the film on his experience growing up as the son of Benjamin Marks, who owned the Marks & Co bookshop in London; elements of Peeping Tom is based on his observations of inner-city residents who frequented his father's store.
+Peeping Tom was an original screenplay by Leo Marks who based portions of the film on his experiences growing up as the son of Benjamin Marks, who owned the Marks & Co bookshop in London; elements of Peeping Tom are based on his observations of inner-city residents who frequented his father's store.
 Dora, the prostitute who is murdered in the film's opening scene, was based on a real-life prostitute who was a regular patron of the Marks & Co book store.
 Additionally, Marks stated he was inspired to write a horror story and to become a codebreaker after reading "The Gold-Bug" by American writer Edgar Allan Poe.
-While writing the script, Marks believed the motivations behind Lewis' murder to be entirely sexual, though he would state in retrospect that he felt the psychological compulsion of the character was less sexual than it was unconscious.
+While writing the script, Marks believed the motivations behind Lewis's murders to be entirely sexual, though he would state in retrospect that he felt the psychological compulsion of the character was less sexual than it was unconscious.
 Prior to writing the screenplay for Peeping Tom, Marks, a polymath, had worked as cryptographer during World War II.

 Finance

-The film was partly financed by Nat Cohen and Stuart Levy at Anglo-Amalgamated, a company that typically funded "B" crime pictures and the Carry On movies.
+The film was partly financed by Nat Cohen and Stuart Levy at Anglo-Amalgamated, a company that typically funded "B" crime pictures and the Carry On films.
 The balance of the budget came from the National Film Finance Corporation.
 According to Variety, Anglo invested $560,000, the most it had ever spent on any one film.
-Filmink argued "Cohen would have hoped the association with Powell would turn out to be as happy as the one with Joseph Losey", a prestige director who had made a number of movies for Cohen.
+Filmink argued "Cohen would have hoped the association with Powell would turn out to be as happy as the one with Joseph Losey", a prestige director who had made a number of films for Cohen.

 Casting

 Cohen originally wanted a star to play the lead role and suggested Dirk Bogarde, but the Rank Organisation, who had him under contract, refused to loan him out.
-Laurence Harvey was attached for a while but pulled out during pre-production and Powell ended up casting German-Austrian actor Karlheinz Böhm (billed as Carl Boehm).
+Laurence Harvey was attached for a while, but pulled out during pre-production and Powell ended up casting German-Austrian actor Karlheinz Böhm (billed as Carl Boehm).

-Böhm, who was a friend of Powell's, noted that their prior acquaintance helped him psychoanalyze and "go into very, very special details" of the character.
+Böhm, who was a friend of Powell's, noted that their prior acquaintance helped him psychoanalyse and "go into very, very special details" of the character.
 Böhm saw Lewis as a sympathetic character, whom he felt "great pity" for.
 In a 2008 interview, Böhm stated that he could identify with the character because he also stood for a long time in the shadow of his famous father, conductor Karl Böhm, and had a difficult relationship with him.
-Böhm also stated that he interpreted his character as being traumatized by growing up under the Nazi Regime.
+Böhm also stated that he interpreted his character as being traumatised by growing up under the Nazi Regime.

 Pamela Green, then a well-known glamour model in London, was cast in the role of Milly, one of Lewis's victims, who appears nude onscreen in the moments leading up to her murder scene.
 Her appearance marked the first scene in British cinema to feature frontal nudity.

 Shooting

-Filming took six weeks beginning in October 1959.
+Filming took six weeks, beginning in October 1959.